 Facts & Figures

-- Locations: Alameda Health System is made up to nine facilities, including five hospitals (Highland Hospital, Alameda Hospital, San Leandro Hospital, Fairmont Hospital and John George Psychiatric Hospital) and a network of community-based wellness centers.
+- Locations: Alameda Health System is made up of nine facilities, that includes four hospitals (Alameda Hospital, Highland Hospital, John George Psychiatric Hospital, San Leandro Hospital and Fairmont Rehabilitation and Wellness) and a network of community-based wellness centers.